Rudi Dutschke: Revolutionary "voluntarist"

 On 2 June 1967, SDS member Benno Ohnesorg was shot and killed by a policeman in West Berlin.
 Heeding Ulrike Meinhof's call in the journal konkret, he had been among students protesting a visit by the Shah of Iran.
-Writing in konkret (since revealed to have been subsidised by the East Germans) Sebastian Haffner argued that "with the student pogrom of 2 June 1967 fascism in West Berlin had thrown off its mask".
+Writing in konkret (since revealed to have been subsidised by the East German government) Sebastian Haffner argued that "with the student pogrom of 2 June 1967 fascism in West Berlin had thrown off its mask".
 Outrage was directed not only at the city authorities.
-Dutschke called for the expropriation of his (and Haffner's) former employer, the conservative Axel Springer Press, which at that time controlled around 67 percent of the leading media in West Berlin.
-Along with many on the left, he accused the Springer press of incitement (the response of Springer's Bild Zeitung to the death was “Students threaten, We shoot back”).
+Dutschke called for the expropriation of his (and Haffner's) former employer, the conservative Axel Springer Press, which at that time controlled about two thirds of the leading media in West Berlin.
+Along with many on the left, he accused the Springer press of incitement (the response of Springer's Bild Zeitung to Ohnesorg’s shooting was “Students threaten, We shoot back”).
 A general wave of student protest shook the universities and major cities.
 Springer offices were attacked and print and distribution operations disrupted.

 At a hastily convened university congress in Hanover, the sociologist and philosopher Jürgen Habermas charged Dutschke with a “voluntarism” akin "to leftist fascism".
 He argued that Dutschke's notion of calculated disturbance to unmask the veiled force of the state was mistaken.
 There was not a revolutionary situation in Germany.
 Dutschke, he said, was putting the lives of other students at risk.

 Dutschke responded that he was honoured by the accusation of voluntarism; Habermas's “objectivity” served only to hold back a rising movement.
 In his diary Dutschke cited Che Guevara: “Revolutionaries must not just wait for the objective conditions for a revolution.
 By creating a popular ‘armed focus’ they can create the objective conditions for a revolution by subjective initiative".
 After Guevara's death as a guerrilla in Bolivia in October 1967, Dutschke and the Chilean Gaston Salvatore translated and wrote an introduction to the Argentinian's last public statement, Message to the Tricontinental, with its famous appeal for "two, three, many Vietnams".

 Within a month, Dutschke recognized that the campaign against Springer, from which both trade unions and the liberal press distanced themselves, could not "mobilise the masses" and called for a halt.
 Vietnam, and German complicity in the escalating American war, was to be the new focus.